99designs/gqlgen/docs/content/reference/dataloaders.md

 SELECT id, name from user WHERE id IN (?,?,?,?,?)
 ```

-The generated UserLoader has a few other useful methods on it:

- - `LoadAll(keys)`: If you know up front you want a bunch users
- - `Prime(key, user)`: Used to sync state between similar loaders (usersById, usersByNote)

-You can see the full working example [here](https://github.com/vektah/gqlgen-tutorials/tree/master/dataloader).
+You can see an end-to-end example [here](https://github.com/zenyui/gqlgen-dataloader).